 When you select a project from the list, you'll see the project's timeline and any associated deliverables.
 See the full timeline view, create deliverables, or add comments to the project to get your team talking.

 Leave comments for those involved with the project to provide more details if you’re the project manager, or start a conversation among reviewers and commenters.
 Reply to, edit, and @ mention people in your comments.

 Project timelineGet a bird's-eye view of a project from start to finish, along with all of its deliverables, in the timeline on each project's page.
 At a quick glance, get insight into what's happening with the project, including what's on track, what's falling behind, and anything that needs attention.
-Click "Timeline full view" to see all the deliverables and their progress over their duration.
+Click a deliverable to see more details about it or click "Timeline full view" to see all the deliverables and their progress over their duration.

-Deliverable statuses are listed in the Deliverables area.
+Deliverable statuses (along with the review stage a project is in) are listed in the Deliverables area.
 "Needs setup," "In review," "Needs proof," "Past due," and "Closed" given an indication of what needs to happen for each deliverable.
 If "Needs setup" is listed, it means that the routing workflow for must be set up.

 Select a deliverable to see more details about it, including the proof and any versions, and the rounds and review stages, as well as the reviewers and commenters for each round.
 Take action on the page by viewing the proof, uploading or requesting new versions, moving it to the next review stage, or closing the deliverable.

 See the workflow for the deliverable, too, including the review status, the number of decisions that have been made, who's made decisions and who hasn't, and the due date.
 A blue dot applies to active stages, while a gray circle with a dotted line applies to future stages, and a checkmark indicates completed stages.
 A solid blue line displays between active and completed stages.
 This helps give a quick visual representation so know at a glance what’s happening.